FackJox/portfolio-sandrogh/docs/testing/COVERAGE-PROGRESS.md

 Based on the current coverage report, the following gaps have been identified:

-1. **Section Components**: Started adding coverage with Hero.tsx at 100%.
+1. **Section Components**: Progress made with Hero.tsx, About.tsx, and featured-work-carousel.tsx at 100%.
 Other section components still at 0% coverage.
 These components make up a significant portion of the application's UI and business logic.

 2. **Hooks**: 0% coverage for all custom hooks.
 Hooks contain critical business logic and should be thoroughly tested.